Yankees get Andrew McCutchen from Giants for 2 prospects

 - Seahawks GameCenter: Live updates, how to watch, stream, listen to final preseason game vs. Raiders

-New York has the second-best record in the majors and is 8 1/2 games behind AL East-leading Boston
+New York has the second-best record in the majors and is 8 1/2 games behind AL East-leading Boston.
+The Yankees are hoping to activate injured catcher Gary Sanchez (groin) on Saturday and could also get shortstop Didi Gregorius (heel bruise) off the disabled list this weekend.

 The Giants also agreed to send the Yankees $1.2 million to cover just less than half of the more than $2.45 million remaining on McCutchen’s $14.75 million salary.
 McCutchen can file for free agency after the season.